 If you answered "Yes" to the "Does any of the proposed research in the application involve human specimens and/or data?" question, you must provide an explanation for any use of human specimens and/or data not considered to be human subjects research.
 To help determine whether your research is classified as human subjects research, refer to the Research Involving Private Information or Biological Specimens flowchart.
-Do not describe use of human specimens and / or data considered to be human subjects research here.
-For any human specimens and/or data that is considered human subjects research, you will add a Study Record.
-Do not duplicate the information in your explanation in any of your Study Records.
+Do not describe use of human specimens and/or data that is considered to be human subjects research here.
+For any human specimens and/or data that is information in your explanation in any of your Study Records.